 One important point to note is that diversity and equity in the workplace is about more than hiring policies or who is represented in advertising campaigns.
 To truly commit to systemic changes means to look at all internal and external business practices to see where changes can be made to provide equitable opportunity and representation for those of different backgrounds and identifications.

-A supplier diversity program is one way companies are implementing diversity across the procurement process and the entire supply chain.
+A supplier diversity program is one way that small businesses and companies are implementing diversity plans across the procurement process and the entire supply chain.
 Nearly 20 percent of U.S. businesses are minority-owned, and supplier diversity programs help ensure these businesses have access to opportunities as B2B vendors, contractors and suppliers.

 Businesses with supplier diversity programs not only effectively work toward diversity, equity and inclusion goals, but also experience many of the following benefits: